0xsequence/sequence-unreal/README.md

 void Ping(int64 chainID, TSuccessCallback<bool> OnSuccess, FFailureCallback OnFailure);

 /*
-Used to get version data back from the sequence app
+Used to get version data back from the Chain
 @param ChainId, the chainId you wish to use

 OnSuccess returns version data